 Visit Wander Inn for coffee/lunches/homemade cakes, have providore that sells food goodies.
 Fresh Fish and chips Friday nights until 7pm.
 Evening meals by arrangement ring Jenny Wilson .

 Hollow Mountain is amazing hike, if group up to it.
 The Summer Day valley rock climbing area is interesting to see and often has climbers, the new staircase is jokingly called the "Stair case to Heaven" views are spectacular..
 Our local mountain guide will take groups abseiling if you wish.
 Must arrange this.
+We are selling the new edition of Grampians Bouldering Guide for 49.95, buying it for a present and to see the amazing new tracks, routes and bouldering areas.

 Mt Zero and Flat Rock are excellent hikes.
 Can give more directions and help with maps if needed.
 Take water to this area.
 Only toilets there.